 They were joined by attorney, Steve Davis, and work began on preparing an Option to Lease and Lease that could be presented to the local St John's Vestry and Father Greg Hoover.
 Bishop Larry Benfield, of the Episcopal Diocese, met with Dolly and Arah Dean who explained the scope of the project, and took him on a tour of the buildings.
 He thought this would be an excellent use for the property, and the program would contribute in assisting the families to have a better life as they transitioned to permanent housing.
 After presenting the proposal of the project, the Option to Lease, and Lease to the Episcopal Diocese legal team, approval was finally granted.
 The Long term Lease would be for ten years at a cost of $10.00 per year, with renewal for another ten years.

 Numerous meetings were held with local churches and individuals to discuss the project and get ideas on the operating procedures, client contracts, and church contracts.
-On March 16, 2017 we had a sponsor appreciation dinner to honor representatives of the five churches and three businesses who each committed to finance the monthly operating cost of $500 for one of the eight cottages.
+On March 16, 2017 we had a sponsor appreciation dinner to honor representatives of the five churches and three businesses who each committed to finance the monthly operating cost of $500 for one of the seven cottages.

 She works on several committees in the community assisting with homeless issues, seeking to bridge the gap between homelessness and education so students are able to learn and stay in school.